Realizability of tropical pluri-canonical divisors: Moduli space of multi-scale k -differentials

 For an integer $d \mid k$, taking a global $d$-th power of a $k/d$-differential on a curve $X$ gives rise to a $k$-differential on $X$.
 We will often be interested in those $k$-differentials that are not global powers of $k/d$-differentials.

-\begin{mydef} A $k$-differential is called \emph{primitive} if it is not a global $d$-th power of a $k/d$-differential for some $d > 1$.
+\begin{mydef} A $k$-differential is called \emph{primitive} if it is not a global $d$-th power of a $k/d$-differential for any $d > 1$.
 We denote the union of connected components of $\Omega^k \cM_g(\mu)$ parametrizing primitive $k$-differentials by $\Omega^k \cM_g(\mu)^{\prim}$. \end{mydef}

 For strata of abelian differentials $\Omega \cM_{g} (\mu)$, the authors of \cite{BCGGM} constructed a closure $\MSD{g}{n}{\mu}$, the \emph{moduli space of multi-scale differentials}. \footnote{ In \cite{BCGGM}, the marked points of the stratum are labeled.
 We consider the marked points to be unlabeled, i.e.\ we consider the quotient of the space in \cite{BCGGM} by $\mathrm{Sym}(\mu) = \{ \phi \in S_n \mid m_{\phi(i)} = m_i \text{ for } i = 1, \ldots, n \}$.} Recall that $\bC^\times$ acts on $\Omega \cM_{g} (\mu)$ by multiplication on the differential.
 This action extends to $\MSD{g}{n}{\mu}$ and the projectivization $\PMSD{g}{n}{\mu}$ with respect to this action is a well-behaved compactification of $\bP \Omega \cM_{g} (\mu)$.
 The construction of $\MSD{g}{n}{\mu}$ was generalized to strata of primitive $k$-differentials $\Omega^k \cM_{g} (\mu)^{\prim}$ in \cite{CMZ19}.